Searching ...

 West Virginia has a relatively low cost of living compared to most of the other states in the US, making it an attractive destination for retirees who are looking to stretch their retirement dollars further.

 As of 2022, West Virginia’s cost of living came in 20% lower than the national average.
-None of the categories in the Sperling Best Places Index exceeded the national average benchmark of 100.
-This means that residents can save money on essential expenses like housing, groceries, and utilities.
+None of the spending categories in the Sperling Best Places Index exceeded the national average benchmark of 100.
+This means that residents can save money on essential expenses like housing costs, groceries, and utilities.
 Only transportation and health care are higher than average, but that can be managed depending on where you opt to live in the state.

 So how much income is required to live comfortably here?
-According to the MIT Living Wage index, a single adult needs to earn $27,759 after taxes to cover expenses such as food ($3,926), housing ($7,522), and transportation ($5,477) based on 2021 data.
+According to the MIT Living Wage index, a single adult needs to earn $33,502 after taxes to cover expenses such as food ($3,827), housing ($8,792), and transportation ($10,312) based on 2023 data.
+The low cost of living can set you up for a comfortable retirement.

 Affordable real estate